CrowA/CNU-A1-CrowA/README.md

 # CNU_A1_Assigenment
-See the CNU_A1_Assignment in the pynb file.
+See the CNU_A1_Assignment in the A1 file.